Hemlock Ravine Park

 The park’s iconic heart-shaped pond is today its most well-known feature.
 The pond’s original construction by Prince Edward was part of the extensive landscaping that also included a grotto.
 The original pond significantly differed from the one you see today, both in size and shape.
 The original pond was larger and oval-shaped.
 It wasn’t until Prince Edward’s grandson, Prince Arthur arrived in Halifax that the pond was re-shaped into a heart.
 Prince Arthur dedicated the pond to the 27 years that his grandfather, Prince Edward, and Julie St. Laurent spent together.
 Recently, in 2016 after 200 years of degradation, the pond was drained and extensively rebuilt with a better retaining wall and proper drainage.

-See Also: Shaw Wilderness Park
+See Also: Sir Sandford Fleming Park

 Beloved in modern-day as it was in the 1700s, its natural beauty has been appreciated for centuries.
 The heart-shaped pond now not only symbolizes the love between people but also people’s love of nature.
 Though little remains of the royal estate, a royal greeting still awaits at the pond.
 A large group of ducks cordially greet new visitors, swimming up en masse in hopes of a handout.
 Be forewarned that it’s technically not legal to feed the ducks.
 Artificial feeding encourages unnaturally large flocks which in turn create its own host of problems (some of which was dredged up in the extensive rebuild in 2016).